Kong/charts/charts/kong/README.md

 this interface secure.
 Without that, anyone who can access the Admin API from inside the cluster can configure the Gateway instances.

-On the controller release side, that can be achieved by setting `ingressController.adminApi.tls.client.enabled` to `true` (Helm will generate certificates automatically), or by setting `ingressController.adminApi.tls.client.certProvided` to `true` and providing your own certificates via `ingressController.adminApi.tls.client.secretName` and `ingressController.adminApi.tls.client.caSecretName`.
+On the controller release side, that can be achieved by setting `ingressController.adminApi.tls.client.enabled` to `true`.
+By default, Helm will generate a certificate Secret named `<release name>-admin-api-keypair` and a CA Secret named `<release name>-admin-api-ca-keypair` for you.

+To provide your own cert, set `ingressController.adminApi.tls.client.certProvided` to `true`, `ingressController.adminApi.tls.client.secretName` to the name of the Secret containing your client cert, and `ingressController.adminApi.tls.client.caSecretName` to the name of the Secret containing your CA cert.

-On the Gateway release side, `admin.tls.client.secretName` or `admin.tls.client.caBundle` have to be set to actually enable mTLS client verification and use the provided CA certificate for that.
+On the Gateway release side, set either `admin.tls.client.secretName` to the name of your CA Secret or set `admin.tls.client.caBundle` to the CA certificate string.

 ### General Parameters